-The history of the Alpujarra was at its most convulsive during the time of Muslim domination, mainly during the 16th century, when there was a Moorish rebellion against the Christian troops of Felipe II.
+The history of the Alpujarra was at its most convulsive during the time of Muslim domination, mainly during the 16th century, when there was a Moorish rebellion against the Christian troops of Philip II of Spain.

 With the arrival of the Arabs in the year 711 AD, they begin to record historical data about the Alpujarra.
 In the time of the Taifa kings from the 11th century, the Taifa of Almeria arose as a result of its silk industry, when it became Alpujarra of Almeria in a silk producing center.

 Later, in the 13th century, the Muslim environment was limited to the Nasrid kingdom of Granada, which divided the Alpujarra into Tahas (large municipalities) and castles were built in each municipal area.
 Until recently, the cultivation of mulberry trees and silkworms has been of great commercial importance in the Alpujarra.

 On January 2 1492, Granada surrendered and Boabdil signed their capitulations.
 He was granted a fief in the Alpujarra, with a residence on the banks of the Andarax river but later, in October 1493, he was forced to leave, and subsequently established himself in Fez (Morocco).